bhauman/cljs-test-display/README.md

 ## Development

-You shold be able to work on `cljs-test-display` by forking/cloning this repo and then `cd` into the `cljs-test-display` directory and running.
+You should be able to work on `cljs-test-display` by forking/cloning this repo and then `cd` into the `cljs-test-display` directory and running.